 Farm Radio International (FRI) is a Canadian-based, not-for-profit organization working in direct partnership with approximately 375 radio broadcasters in 39 African countries to fight poverty and food insecurity.
 FRI programs support broadcasters in meeting the needs of local small-scale farmers and their families in rural communities, and help broadcasters build the skills to develop content that responds to local needs.

 FRI and WUSC have entered into a program delivery agreement in 2004 to enable FRI to continue its mission to support African broadcasters to strengthen small-scale farming and rural communities.
 This alliance is also facilitating the inclusion of radio as a development tool in WUSC's projects in sub-Saharan Africa.

-In 2011, WUSC and MATCH International Centre have partnered to collaborate in the area of gender equality and women’s rights – an area of great importance to WUSC’s programming.
+In 2011, WUSC and The MATCH Fund partnered to collaborate in the area of gender equality and women’s rights – an area of great importance to WUSC’s programming.

 University and College Partners